pranaygp/redux-if-offline/README.md

 class OfflineIndicator extends React.Component {
   render(){
-    return (this.props.state.reduxOffline.offline ? <div>You're currently offline.
+    return (this.props.state.reduxOffline.offline ? <div>You are currently offline.
 All messages sent will be cached and sent when you reconnect.</div> : null)
   }
 }